 Nicotine patches come in three different doses.
 Dosage should be chosen based on how much you currently smoke.
-Check package instructions regarding appropriate dosing or ask your health care provider about what dose is appropriate for you.
+Check package instructions regarding appropriate dosing or ask your healthcare provider about what dose is appropriate for you.
 If you experience dizziness, rapid heartbeat or nausea, this may mean you are getting too much nicotine and you may need to reduce the nicotine patch dose.

 When should I use the nicotine patch?

-Place the nicotine patch on in the morning and remove at bedtime.
+Place the nicotine patch on in the morning and remove it at bedtime.
 Some people sleep with it on as well.
 If you have trouble remembering to put it on, try setting an alarm on your phone or put the nicotine patch near your toothbrush or car keys.

 Where on my body should I put the nicotine patch?

 Apply the patch to clean, dry skin — not skin that has oil, lotion or creams on it.
 Also, avoid putting the patch in a location that has a lot of hair.
 Ouch!
-Upper chest, upper arm and shoulder are common places on the body to put the patch.
+Upper chest, upper arm, and shoulder are common places on the body to put the patch.

 What if the patch bothers my skin?

 The nicotine patch can cause skin irritation.
 You may be able to reduce this by moving the nicotine patch to a different location each day.
-If you have trouble getting the patch to stick, try to reinforce with fabric bandage (like Coban or other stretchy bandage material), medical tape or tegaderm.
+If you have trouble getting the patch to stick, try to reinforce with fabric bandage (like Coban or other stretchy bandage material), medical tape, or tegaderm.
 However, avoid cutting the nicotine patch.
 If you have a known latex allergy, many brands of the nicotine patch are latex-free.
 Just check the packaging to see if it’s latex-free before you purchase.

 The nicotine patch gave me bad dreams.
 Help!

 The nicotine patch can in fact disrupt sleep and cause bad dreams.
-If you experience this, try taking it off at bedtime to reduce chances of this happening.
+If you experience this, try taking it off at bedtime to reduce the chances of this happening.
 Use a new patch the following morning.

 Can I smoke with the patch on?